WillemSleegers/statcheck-word/faq.md

 When this box is ticked, `statcheck` will search the entire text for the keywords "one-tailed", "one-sided", and "directional" (taking spacing issues etc. into account).
 When statcheck finds at least one of those keywords AND an initially inconsistent result would be consistent if it was a one-tailed test, then statcheck treats this case as a one-tailed test and counts it as consistent.

+Note that this correction for one-tailed tests only works if the one-tailed tests are explicitly identified as such in the text, with one of the keywords mentioned above.

 ### Which results does `statcheck` detect? <a name="which"></a>

 `statcheck` searches for specific patterns and recognizes statistical results from correlations and t, F, &chi;&sup2;, Z tests and Q tests. `statcheck` can only read these results if the results are reported exactly according to the APA guidelines: